 Capital BlueCross and our family of companies provide benefits for mastectomy-related services in accordance with the Women’s Health and Cancer Rights Act of 1998.These benefits include all stages of reconstruction and surgery to achieve symmetry between breasts; prostheses; and complications resulting from a mastectomy, including lymphedema.
 Please call the Member Services number on your member ID card if you have questions about these benefits.

 As children transition into young adults, it is important they receive the right healthcare services.
 Usually by the time young adults finish school, they should move their care from a pediatrician to a Primary Care Physician (PCP).
-To help with the transition to adult care, you or your child can visit our find a doctor tool to view the most up-to-date listing of PCPs in your area.
-With the find a doctor tool, you can learn more about PCPs accepting new patients, and their specialties, hours, and hospital affiliations.
+To help with the transition to adult care, visit MyCare Finder, our online tool to view the most up-to-date listings of providers in your area.
+You can also compare treatment costs and learn more about providers that are accepting new patients, their specialties, hours, and hospital affiliations.

 At Capital BlueCross, we are committed to providing you with the highest quality healthcare products and services.
-An important part of this commitment is our pledge to do everything we can to protect your nonpublic, personal, financial information.
+An important part of this commitment is our pledge to do everything we can to protect your nonpublic, personal financial information.

 Capital BlueCross does not sell customer information.
 We do not disclose your nonpublic, personal financial information, except as permitted by law.
-We do not disclose this information, even when our customer relationships end, except as permitted by law.
+We do not disclose this information, even when our member relationships end, except as permitted by law.

 We collect nonpublic, personal financial information about you from the following sources:

 You can help fight the rising costs of healthcare fraud by monitoring claims processed under your plan.
-When you receive an Explanation of Benefits (EOB) or view it from your secure member account, look for discrepancies such as the date(s) of service, the provider’s information, or the procedure performed.
+When you receive an Explanation of Benefits (EOB) or view it from your secure account, look for discrepancies such as the date(s) of service, the provider’s information, or the procedure performed.
 Protect yourself against medical identity theft by guarding your member ID card as you do your credit card.If you suspect fraud, or believe you are a victim of medical identity theft, report it immediately in any of the following ways:

-Clinical medical necessity determinations are based only on the appropriateness of care and service, and the existence of coverage.
+Clinical medical necessity determinations are based only on the appropriateness of care and service and the existence of coverage.
 We do not reward, reimburse, or provide a bonus to individuals on the basis of utilization, issuance of denials of coverage, or provision of financial incentives of any kind to encourage decisions that may result in underutilization or that could negatively influence the provision of healthcare services.